A Penalized Shared-parameter Algorithm for Estimating Optimal Dynamic Treatment Regimens

-We have demonstrated that the Q-shared algorithm fails to converge in at least two concrete examples.
+We have demonstrated that the Q-shared algorithm fails to converge in at least two examples.
 Moreover, from the $m$-out-of-$n$ bootstrap replicates, we observe high variances for estimates of the shared parameters.
 It prompts us to think about shrinkage methods inside the Q-shared algorithm instead of the linear regression model to control the high variability \citep{hastie2009elements}.
-In algorithm \ref{Pena_Q-shared_algo}, we propose the penalized Q-shared algorithm that uses ridge regression as the shrinkage method.
+In Algorithm \ref{Pena_Q-shared_algo}, we propose the penalized Q-shared algorithm that uses ridge regression as the shrinkage method.

-Here, note that, we do not have to use an approximate estimating equation involving the \textit{Bellman residual} instead of minimizing the \textit{squared Bellman error} to obtain the $\hat\theta^{(k+1)}$. \cite{Chak_2016} used the approximate estimating equation involving the \textit{Bellman residual} to avoid instability or non-convergence during the estimation process.
-Here, the ridge regression takes care of those issues in the form of the penalty parameter $\lambda$.
-The $\lambda \geq 0$ controls the extent of shrinkage.
+Here, note that we do not have to use an approximate estimating equation involving the \textit{Bellman residual} instead of minimizing the \textit{squared Bellman error} to obtain the $\hat\theta^{(k+1)}$.
+Chakraborty et al. \cite{Chak_2016} used the approximate estimating equation involving the \textit{Bellman residual} to avoid instability or non-convergence during the estimation process.
+Here, the ridge regression takes care of those issues through the penalty parameter $\lambda$.
+Note that $\lambda \geq 0$ controls the extent of shrinkage.
 A larger value of $\lambda$ indicates a higher amount of shrinkage.
-The optimal value of $\lambda$ in the above algorithm (step 2(b)) can be obtained by minimizing the 10-fold cross validation error \citep{friedman2010regularization} as
+The optimal value of $\lambda$ in Algorithm \ref{Pena_Q-shared_algo} (step 2(b)) can be obtained by minimizing the 10-fold cross-validation error \citep{friedman2010regularization} as